MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/personnel-loc/m365-personnel-location.md

 <!---
 IMPORTANT!
-Do not edit or republish this article without express approval from CELA and the content PM Tracy Tughan (tratug@microsoft.com).
+The content in this topic is CELA-reviewed and affects Microsoft legal obligations.
+Do not edit or republish this article without express approval from the E+D Subprocessor Governance team (EDSUBGOV@microsoft.com).
 -->

 # Locations of Microsoft Online Services Personnel with Remote Access to Data